 - Popular Fiction Collection

 - Media equipment: cameras, camcorders, audio records, tripods, iPads, Kindles

 - Max fine: $15

 - Due dates for your material can be found on the sticker on the front of your book, or by logging into your ILLiad account and clicking "Checked Out Items".
 Failure to return your Interlibrary Loans will result in the blocking of your ILLiad account, loss of library privileges, overdue charges, and/or replacement costs.
 Once materials are overdue, a lending library may send us an invoice for replacement at any time.

 - Overdue fines for ILL items vary.
-Contact Mark Walters to discuss charges for your item.
+Contact the ILL Department to discuss charges for your item.